Datablasters/Conflict-Gateway/README.md

+## PLEASE NOTE: This project is no longer maintained.

 # Conflict-Gateway
 A social Portal built in Django designed to bring together all of the Conflict Resolution &amp; Mediation resources on the internet.